jsbattig/py-winmail-opener/memory-bank/activeContext.md

 *   When modifying code in different languages (like Ruby formulas), it's critical to understand the complete syntax structure you're modifying.
 In our case, we needed to understand that `assert_match` in Ruby requires two parameters.
 *   Implementing fallback strategies for automated processes provides resilience.
 Our final update-homebrew workflow can detect and repair broken assert_match lines or add them if missing.
 *   Homebrew installations have restricted permissions and operate in a sandboxed environment, requiring different approaches than normal installations.
 In particular, file operations that work in normal mode (like creating files on the Desktop) may fail under Homebrew's permissions model.
+*   GitHub event systems can sometimes be unreliable, and having multiple trigger mechanisms (both event-based and direct workflow calls) provides the most robust solution for critical CI/CD pipelines.